How Long Does it Take For a Body to Decompose Without Embalming?

 Although human decomposition is a natural process, cleaning up a decomposing body presents health hazards to everybody around it and should be left to professionals.
 Crime Scene Clean-Up specializes in compassionate and discreet unattended death cleanup services that are available 24/7 near you.
 Unattended deaths have a high exposure risk to bloodborne pathogens and other biohazards that need to be properly cleaned and disinfected, whether in a home or business.

-If you have been affected by an unattended death, we understand that picking up the pieces in the aftermath is difficult – let us shoulder the burden of the physical cleanup so you can focus on what’s really important.
+From Dayton to El Paso, if you have been affected by an unattended death, we understand that picking up the pieces in the aftermath is difficult – let us shoulder the burden of the physical cleanup so you can focus on what’s really important.
 Call (800) 991-3645 to have a professional trauma cleanup crew at your location within hours.
 We will restore the scene and help you get on the road to recovery.